Productivity is a thing of the mind just as it is physical.

 A productive mind can get a rather unwilling body to work, but the other way round?
 Things mayn’t go the same.

-So, it’s important you get your mind working if you want to boost your daily productivity and get things done better and smarter.
+So, it’s important you get your mind working if you want to to boost your productivity and get things done better and smarter.

 There are two stages in doing this: Getting to know how to get the mind working and actually getting it working.